Skip to Content

 The sweet and sour sauce sets apart one recipe from another.

-Although you can prepare the sweet and sour sauce by combining only rice vinegar and sugar, it definitely can formulate with various ingredients to get more flavors.
+Although you can prepare the sweet and sour sauce by combining only rice vinegar and sugar, it can be formulated with various ingredients for more flavors.

 This recipe’s Chinese sweet and sour pork sauce consists of ketchup, Chinese plum sauce, sugar, salt, and lemon juice.
 It gives the pork the perfect balance of sweetness and sourness.
-You can use apple cider vinegar or white vinegar to substitute the lemon juice.
+You can substitute lemon juice with apple cider vinegar or white vinegar.

 Variations